 - 1 semester writing-intensive Humanities or Social Science course (may include History, English, Comparative Literature, Philosophy, Government or Women’s Studies)

-Please note: Labs are required for all science courses, except Biochemistry and the upper level Biology, where applicable (lab only required for Biochemistry or the upper level Biology if it is a required part of the course at the university at which it is completed).
-All pre-requisite coursework must be completed at an accredited 4 year college/university.
-Community college coursework is not accepted.
+Please note: Labs are required for all science courses, except Biochemistry or the upper level Biology, where applicable (lab only required for Biochemistry or the upper level Biology if it is a required part of the course at the university at which it is completed).
+All pre-requisite coursework must be completed at an accredited 4 year college/university that offers a bachelor’s degree in the prerequisite subject area.
+Community college coursework is not accepted for the prerequisite coursework.